 Traditional look and details

 Requires additional tools for assembly

 This pergola combines the easy maintenance of vinyl with the traditional look of most wood pergolas, all at a budget-friendly price.
-The overhead lattice is ideal for climbing plants and flowering vines, or for the addition of a canopy.
+The overhead lattice is ideal for climbing plants and flowering vines or a canopy.
 Assembly is straightforward, although you will need some additional tools and help to get it finished.